markusmoenig/CHIPcade/ChipReference.md

 - **LDI Rd (Value|Rs)**.
 Load an immediate value to the destination register.
 - **LDRESX Rd**.
 Load the x value of the screen resolution to the destination register.
 - **LDRESY Rd**.
 Load the y value of the screen resolution to the destination register.
+- **LDSPR Rd Ss Attr**.
+Load an attribute of the sprite into the destination register.
+Attributes: "x", "y".
 - **ST Memory + (Value|Rs) (Value|Rs)**.
 Store the value at the destination memory address.

 - **ADD Rd (Value|Rs)**.
 Add the source value to the destination register.